(This post may contain affiliate links. Please read our disclosure policy for more information.)

 One more scenic route for you to plan a trip to South Dakota!
 Needles Highway is a 14-mile route that runs through Custer State Park, between Mount Rushmore National Monument and Crazy Horse Memorial.

-This road is closed in the winter and, with the curves and narrow roads, isn’t RV friendly.
+This narrow and curvy road is closed in the winter and isn’t RV-friendly.

 17. Crazy Horse Memorial